Salted Maple Cold Foam

 The top fall flavors are apple and pumpkin, which are great, but maple is often overlooked.
 Adding salted maple cold foam on top of drinks brings a rich depth of flavor without being too overpowering.

-What’s The Best Milk For Making Foam?
+What’s The Best Milk For Making Cold Foam?

 Nonfat dairy milk will make the best foam!
 This is because it’s higher protein to fat ratio creates a lighter and more stable foam.
 Using 2% milk or whole milk can still work, but it won’t have the same consistency.